 The incidence of metacarpal neck fractures presenting for hospital care in the United States is 13.6 per 100,000 person-years.
-Metacarpal neck fractures account for 40% of all hand fractures.
-Fractures of the fifth metacarpal neck account for 10% of all hand fractures.
-For this injury males, incidence in males is five times higher than in females.
-Males aged ten to 19 have the highest incidence, followed by males aged 20 to 29.
-The most common setting for a Boxer’s fracture is in the home, followed by recreational settings.
+Metacarpal fractures account for 40% of all hand fractures, [ while fractures of the fifth metacarpal neck account for 10% of all hand fractures.
+The incidence in males is five times higher than in females.
+Males aged ten to 19 have the highest incidence, followed by males aged 20 to 29.They commonly occur at home and at sporting/athletic events , .

-Patients with Boxer’s fractures present with complaints of dorsal hand pain, edema, and possible deformity in the setting of one of the mechanisms typically associated with this injury involving direct trauma to the hand.
+Patients with Boxer’s fractures present with complaints of dorsal hand pain, swelling, and possible deformity in the setting of one of the mechanisms typically associated with this injury involving direct trauma to the hand.

 Plain radiographs are the standard of care to diagnose Boxer’s fractures and determine a degree of angulation.
 Anteroposterior, lateral, and oblique views should be obtained.
 The lateral view should be used to measure the degree of angulation of the shaft of the metacarpal as compared to the mid-point of the fracture fragment.
 Normal angulation of the metacarpal head to the neck is 15 degrees, so the angulation of the fracture should be measured as that more than the baseline of 15 degrees.

 Recent literature suggests that bedside ultrasound may also be used to make an initial diagnosis of a Boxer’s fracture.